There can be more than one.

 If it starts to cross the line into illegal activity, defamation, or worse, you can try to contact law enforcement.
 (Just be forewarned that law enforcement has little time for this type of thing, and often very little expertise.)

 Invitations — from Facebook or any other service — are nothing to worry about.

 All an invitation means is that someone has your email address and can send you email.
 That’s it.

 Given the number of people with whom we share our email address so they can send us email, it’s no surprise that those email addresses make their way into online services like Facebook, who would love for us to have an account.

-When people set up an account with Facebook (and many other services), they’re asked to share their contacts with the service.
+When people create an account with Facebook (and many other services), they’re often asked to share their contacts with the service.
 This contact list can be used in either of two ways:

 - It can be used to identify the email addresses of all your friends who don’t use the service.
 The service can then send them all invitations to sign up for accounts.
 Many people consider this spam, and it’s the biggest reason not to share your contact lists with online services.2

 So, other than a little spam, there’s nothing really underhanded about invitations you receive.
 It’s just the service being a little over-aggressive trying to recruit new members.

 As long as somebody isn’t actually trying to impersonate you, the best thing you can do is delete the invitations you get.